-Figure 14 - Socioeconomic Indicators, Source: 1) Bureau of Labor Statistics, 2) U.S. Census Bureau ACS 2014-2018, shading indicates the county measure is worse than the state benchmark value
+Figure 17 - Socioeconomic Indicators, Source: 1) Bureau of Labor Statistics, 2) U.S. Census Bureau ACS 2015-2019, 3) U.S. Census Bureau ACS 2015-2019, County Health Rankings, income inequality represented as a ratio of household income at the 80th percentile to that of the 20th percentile, shading indicates the county measure was greater than or worse than the state benchmark value